Arrata-TTRPG/Arrata-TTRPG/draft/Arrata-Guide/III - Character Setup.md

 - **Name**: The name of the Stat.
 - **Stat**: The Quality and Quantity of the Stat.
-- **Checks**: The number of checks made with the Stat, used for levelling.
+- **Checks**: The number of checks made with the Stat, used for leveling.

 A character has 6 primary Stats, grouped into 3 mental and 3 physical Stats: